cfpbackup/hmda-combined-documentation/fig_versioned_docs/version-2021/data-specifications.md

 > b.
 Use Code 3 if the applicant or borrower, or co-applicant or co-borrower, does not provide the information in an application taken by mail, internet, or telephone.
 Leave the remaining Ethnicity of Applicant or Borrower data fields blank.

 > c.
-Use Code 4 if the requirement to report the applicant's or borrower's ethnicity does not apply to the covered loan or application that your institution is reporting.
+Use Code 4 if the requirement to report the applicant’s or borrower’s ethnicity does not apply to the covered loan or application that your institution is reporting.
 Leave the remaining Ethnicity of Applicant or Borrower data fields blank.

 > d.
 Use Code 5 in the co-applicant field if there are no co-applicants or co-borrowers.
 Leave the remaining Ethnicity of Applicant or Borrower data fields blank.